The Hyperbolic Plane in $\mathbb{E}^3$: Isometric 3-corrugated immersions

 \section{Isometric 3-corrugated immersions}

 In this section, we show under very general assumptions on the sequence of metrics $(g_k)_k$ that it is possible to simplify the Nash-Kuiper construction.
 This simplification consists, at each step $k$, in fixing the number $n_k$ of linear forms to 3 and in considering throughout the same linear forms $\ell_1,\ell_2,\ell_3$.
-This allows us to express the variable $\eta$, involved in the Corrugation Process, as a function of the target metric and the map to be corrugated.
-The result is an \textit{explicit} iterative process~\eqref{eq:CP_i} defining a sequence of applications converging to a $C^1$ isometry, see Proposition~\ref{prop:3-corrugated-process-general}.
+This allows us to express the variable $\eta$, involved in the Corrugation Process, as a function of the target metric and the map on which the Corrugation Process is applied.
+The result is an explicit iterative process~\eqref{eq:CP_i} defining a sequence of applications converging to a $C^1$ isometry, see Proposition~\ref{prop:3-corrugated-process-general}.
 We say that the limit map is $3$-corrugated.
 Note that Proposition~\ref{prop:3-corrugated-process-general} is stated in the particular context of the construction of an isometric embedding of the Poincaré disk into $\E^3$ but it could be applied, \textit{mutatis mutandis}, to explicitly construct codimension~1 isometric immersions in $\E^{n+1}$.
-In this case, the number of linear forms to consider is $s_n:=\frac{n(n+1)}{2}$ and the limit map is $s_n$-corrugated.
+In this case, the number of linear forms to consider would be $s_n:=\frac{n(n+1)}{2}$ and the limit map would be $s_n$-corrugated.